-Application for 1915(c) HCBS Waiver: WA.0410.R04.01 - Mar 01, 2023 (as of Mar 01, 2023) Wellness education provides waiver participants with monthly informational and educational materials designed to assist them in managing health related issues, achieving goals identified in their person centered service plans and addressing health and safety issues.
-This Core Waiver service will assist participants to achieve greater health, safety and success in community living. a.
+lication for 1915(c) HCBS Waiver: Draft WA.010.04.01 - Jan 01, 2023 Page 280 Wellness education provides waiver participants with monthly informational and educational mat assist them in managing health related issues, achieving goals identified in their person centered saddressing health and safety issues.
+This Core Waiver service will assist participants to achieve grafety and success in community living. service plans and a.
 The individualized material is being developed by the state and by the contracted provider. b.
 The participants will receive printed material. c.
 The participants will receive a monthly mailing. d.
-The Wellness Education service is designed to assist participants to live in the community and avoid institutionalization by ensuring that they receive needed information and tools.
-For example, the service can provide information needed to: • Successfully manage chronic conditions in order to halt progression resulting in risk of nursing home placements • Prevent and avoid health risks such as, pneumonia, influenza, infections, and other illnesses or conditions that can lead to nursing home placement for elderly or frail participants • Work effectively with health providers in order to understand and follow recommendations for the correct course of treatment in order to prevent hospitalization or nursing home placement • Develop support networks that can promote engagement and combat isolation that can lead to increased health and safety risks that can result in nursing home placement. • Develop an effective person centered service plan that utilizes an array of paid an informal supports to address the whole person needs of the person to live successfully in the community. • Achieve community goals identified in the person centered service plan.
+The Wellness Education service is designed to assist participants to live in the community and institutionalization by ensuring that they receive needed information and tools.
+For example, the information needed to: Successfully manage chronic conditions in order to halt progression resulting in risk of nursing Prevent and avoid health risks such as, pneumonia, influenza, infections, and other illnesses or lead to nursing home placement for elderly or frail participants Work effectively with health providers in order to understand and follow recommendations for conditions that can of treatment in order to prevent hospitalization or nursing home placement • Develop support networks that can promote engagement and combat isolation that can lead to and safety risks that can result in nursing home placement. • Develop an effective person centered service plan that utilizes an array of paid an informal sup whole person needs of the person to live successfully in the community. increased health • Achieve community goals identified in the person centered service plan.
 Specify applicable (if any) limits on the amount, frequency, or duration of this service: Waiver participants who elect to receive this waiver service will receive the service monthly.
-Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E 区 Provider managed Specify whether the service may be provided by (check each that applies): Legally Responsible Person ☐ Relative Legal Guardian Provider Specifications: Provider Category Provider Type Title Wellness Education Appendix C: Participant Services C-1/C-3: Provider Specifications for Service
+Service Delivery Method (check each that applies): Participant-directed as specified in Appendix E Provider managed Specify whether the service may be provided by (check each that applies): ☐ Legally Responsible Person Relative Legal Guardian Provider Specifications: Provider Category Provider Type Title Agency Wellness Education Appendix C: Participant Services C-1/C-3: Provider Specifications for Service

-Service Type: Other Service Service Name: Wellness Education Provider Category: Agency Provider Type: Wellness Education
+Service Type: Other Service Service Name: Wellness Education

+Wellness Education